expo/expo/docs/pages/versions/unversioned/guides/web-performance.md

 Lighthouse is a great way to see how fast, accessible, and performant your website is.
 You can test your project with the _Audit_ tab in Chrome, or with the [**Lighthouse CLI**][lighthouse].

-After creating a production build with `expo build:web` and serving somewhere.
-Run lighthouse with the URL your site is hosted at.
+After creating a production build with `expo build:web` and serving it somewhere, run Lighthouse with the URL your site is hosted at.

 ```sh
 lighthouse <url> --view